-Doing these four natural hair loss remedies at the same time could help you hold on just long enough while you take care of the real underlying issues causing this autoimmune condition of hair loss.
+Doing these five natural hair loss remedies at the same time could help you hold on just long enough while you take care of the real underlying issues causing this autoimmune condition of hair loss.
 They provide great support for keto hair loss and for any other general reasons for hair loss.

 When it comes to the ketogenic diet and hair loss, it more than likely is an acute case of telogen effluvium, and it will be temporary.
 However, due to the study on mice, it might be wise to start getting more biotin.
 If it’s truly keto hair loss, chances are your hair will stop shedding and grow back strong once this current resting phase is over.
 Biotin can be key for some.
 Waiting it out works for many too.
 Most seem to get their luscious hair back either through carb ups, biotin supplements or simply by letting the body adjust.